Melodi17/Q-Limits/README.md

 ### To Do

 - [ ] Get password generation parameter (-x) working
-- [ ] Write output instead of throwing an error when the specified module is not found
+- [x] Write output instead of throwing an error when the specified module is not found
 - [ ] Move the statistics bar appear after progress bar when the application receives Cancel Key Press
 - [ ] Write help menu
 - [ ] Write help text for each module
 - [ ] Add POP3 protocol
+- [ ] Add Telnet protocol
-- [ ]
+- [ ] Finish usage part of README.md